RickySerrano904/RickySerrano.dev/README.md

 # Portfolio

-This portfolio is a Next.js app that highlights my development work, technical experience, and IT support background.
-It keeps the presentation clean and personal while giving each project space for a quick overview and the technical details behind it.
+My personal portfolio built with Next.js, React, TypeScript, Tailwind CSS, and MDX to showcase selected projects, technical experience, and professional background.
+The site includes a responsive homepage, reusable content sections, detailed project case studies, and a contact form for visitors to get in touch.

 ## Screenshots